Mexico bans influential ex-minister from holding public office | Politics

 Mexico bans influential ex-minister from holding public office

-Videgaray, who was widely viewed as the most influential minister under Mexico's last president, Enrique Pena Nieto, denied that he had made improper disclosures, saying on Twitter that he would appeal against the decision.
-Videgaray, who has consistently rejected any allegations of wrongdoing, said in a statement the SFP had identified ommissions in his asset declarations relating to bank accounts.
+Videgaray, who was widely viewed as the most influential minister under Mexico's previous president, Enrique Pena Nieto, denied that he had made improper disclosures, saying on Twitter that he would appeal against the decision.
+Videgaray, who has rejected any allegations of wrongdoing, said in a statement the SFP had identified omissions in his asset declarations relating to bank accounts.

 A former Mexican senior Cabinet minister, Luis Videgaray, has been banned from holding jobs or positions in public service for 10 years for failing to properly disclose his assets while in office, the Mexican government said on Tuesday.

-Videgaray, who has consistently rejected any allegations of wrongdoing, said in a statement the SFP had identified ommissions in his asset declarations relating to bank accounts.
-However, in actual fact these were credit cards which he had mentioned in an annex to his declarations, and they had no outstanding debts on them at the time, Videgaray said.
+Videgaray, who has rejected any allegations of wrongdoing, said in a statement the SFP had identified omissions in his asset declarations relating to bank accounts.
+Videgaray said these were in fact credit cards which he had mentioned in an annex to his declarations, and they had no outstanding debts on them at the time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)